amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ---
 layout: post
-title:  "Refactoring multiple updates with reduce"
+title:  Refactoring multiple updates with reduce
 date:   2024-04-02 00:16:58 -0700
+subtitle: Small functions to the rescue!
-categories: refactoring
+tags: refactoring
+something: Photo by <a href="https://unsplash.com/@pablogt?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Pablo Hernández</a> on <a href="https://unsplash.com/photos/a-plate-of-food-95cl8vePOf4?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
+cover-img: assets/img/taquitos.jpg
 ---

+{: .box-warning}
+The refactoring story today is about a UI editor for a table of _Students_ that lets a user add, rename, and remove columns.

 ## Introduction

-The refactoring story today is about a UI editor for a table of _Students_ that lets a user add, rename, and remove columns.

 The result of an operation is a series of changes that have to be applied and saved to the database.

 I will skip the _React_ portion of the code and focus on how to model the changes with types and simplify the update process.

+{: .box-note}
-NOTE: The code uses [fp-ts](https://gcanti.github.io/fp-ts/) types and functions.
+The code uses [fp-ts](https://gcanti.github.io/fp-ts/) types and functions.
 You can see the functions and namespaces imported at the top.

 If you wish to play with the code I have created a public [repl.it](https://replit.com/@amirci/2024-04-02-Refactor-using-reduce?v=1) that can be forked.